 What is Datemaki

 Datemaki is a must-have New Year’s food in Japan.
-It is very similar to Tamagoyaki as both are rolled omelets and use similar ingredients.
+It is similar to Tamagoyaki as both are rolled omelets with similar ingredients.
 The main difference is datemaki features a type of white fish cake called hanpen.
 Hanpen is made from grated Japanese yam (yamaimo) and surimi (Alaska Pollock), salt, and kombu dashi.
 It adds a unique flavor and a fluffy texture to the egg omelette, like a soft fish cake.

 There are also other differences between datemaki and tamagoyaki: